ZoneMinder/zmeventnotification/hook/README.md

 Kung-fu machine learning goodness.

 This is an example of how you can use the `hook` feature of the notification server to invoke a custom script on the event before it generates an alarm.
-This implements a hook script that detects objects using machine learning for events.
-If it matches the objects you are interested in, it will send a notification.
+I currently support object detection and face recognition.

 Please don't ask me questions on how to use them.
 Please read the comments and figure it out.